-Accounting Policies - For information on internal policies governing past due and delinquency status, nonaccrual, allowance for credit losses, and charge-offs of uncollectible accounts, refer to Note 1 - Summary of Significant Accounting Principles in the December 31, 2022 Form 10-K.
+Accounting Policies - For information on internal policies governing past due and delinquency status, nonaccrual, allowance for credit losses, and charge-offs of uncollectible accounts, refer to Note 1 - Summary of Significant Accounting Principles in the December 31, 2023 Form 10-K.

-Average Balances - For average asset balances, refer to Table 6 - Average Quarterly Balances and Interest Rates - FTE Basis in the June 30, 2023 Form 10-Q.
+Average Balances - For average asset balances, refer to Table 6 - Quarterly Average Balances and Interest Rates - FTE Basis in the June 30, 2024 Form 10-0.

 Outstanding Loans and Leases - The Corporation utilizes a Consumer and Commercial portfolio segmentation approach to present information related to loans and leases.
-For additional information on loans and leases including nonperforming and past due loans, refer to Credit Risk Management within the MD&A section, Note 5 - Outstanding Loans and Leases and Allowance for Credit Losses, Table 16 - Consumer Credit Quality, and Table 26 - Commercial Credit Quality in the June 30, 2023 Form 10-Q. For maturity data, refer to Table 40 - Loan and Lease Contractual Maturities in the December 31, 2022 Form 10-K.
+For additional information on loans and leases including nonperforming and past due loans, refer to Credit Risk Management within the MD&A section, Note 5 - Outstanding Loans and Leases and Allowance for Credit Losses, Table 17 - Consumer Credit Quality, and Table 27 - Commercial Credit Quality in the June 30, 2024 Form 10-Q.

-Credit Risk Management - For additional information on the change in allowance for credit losses, including charge-offs, recoveries, provision for credit losses and a reconciliation of changes in allowance for loan and lease losses, refer to Allowance for Credit Losses within the MD&A section, Note 5 - Outstanding Loans and Leases and Allowance for Credit Losses in the June 30, 2023 Form 10-Q.
+Credit Risk Management - For additional information on the change in allowance for credit losses, including charge-offs, recoveries, provision for credit losses and a reconciliation of changes in allowance for loan and lease losses, refer to Allowance for Credit Losses within the MD&A section and Note 5 - Outstanding Loans and Leases and Allowance for Credit Losses in the June 30, 2024 Form 10-Q.

-Investment Securities - For additional information on securities and related allowance for credit losses, refer to Note 4 - Securities in the June 30, 2023 Form 10-Q.
+Investment Securities - For additional information on securities and related allowance for credit losses, refer to Note 4 - Securities in the June 30, 2024 Form 10-Q.

-Securities Financing Agreements - For additional information on securities borrowed or purchased under agreements to resell and securities loaned or sold under agreements to repurchase, refer to Note 9 - Securities Financing Agreements, Collateral and Restricted Cash in the June 30, 2023 Form 10-Q.
+Securities Financing Agreements - For additional information on securities borrowed or purchased under agreements to resell and securities loaned or sold under agreements to repurchase, refer to Note 9 - Securities Financing Agreements, Collateral and Restricted Cash in the June 30, 2024 Form 10-Q.

-Derivatives - For additional information on the derivative positions of the Corporation, refer to Note 3 - Derivatives in the June 30, 2023 Form 10-Q. For additional information on purchased and sold credit derivatives, collateral held and gross positive fair value, refer to Schedule HC-L "Derivatives and Off-Balance Sheet Items" in Bank of

-America's June 30, 2023 Consolidated Financial Statements for Bank Holding Companies - FR Y-9C.
+Derivatives - For additional information on the derivative positions of the Corporation, refer to Note 3 - Derivatives in the June 30, 2024 Form 10-Q. For additional information on purchased and sold credit derivatives, collateral held and gross positive fair value, refer to Schedule HC-L "Derivatives and Off-Balance Sheet Items" in Bank of America's June 30, 2024 Consolidated Financial Statements for Bank Holding Companies - FR Y-9C.

-Off-Balance Sheet Exposures - For additional information on the off-balance sheet exposures for the Corporation, refer to Note 10 - Commitments and Contingencies in the June 30, 2023 Form 10-Q.
+Off-Balance Sheet Exposures - For additional information on the off-balance sheet exposures for the Corporation, refer to Note 10 - Commitments and Contingencies in the June 30, 2024 Form 10-Q.

-Credit Exposures by Geographic / Industry Distribution - For additional information on the geographic and industry distribution of credit exposures categorized by exposure type, refer to Credit Risk Management within the MD&A section in the June 30, 2023 Form 10-Q.
+Credit Exposures by Geographic / Industry Distribution - For additional information on the geographic and industry distribution of credit exposures categorized by exposure type, refer to $\it Credit Risk Management within the MD\&A section in the June 30, 2024 Form 10-Q.$

 Credit risk management for the consumer portfolio begins with initial underwriting and continues throughout a borrower's credit cycle.
 Statistical techniques in conjunction with experiential judgment are used in all aspects of portfolio management including underwriting, product pricing, risk appetite, setting credit limits, and establishing operating processes and metrics to quantify and balance risks and returns.
 Statistical models are built using detailed behavioral information from external sources such as credit bureaus and/or internal historical experience and are a component of our consumer credit risk management process.
-These models are used in part to assist in making both new and ongoing credit decisions, as well as portfolio management strategies, including authorizations and line management, collection practices and strategies, and determination of the allowance for loan and lease losses and allocated capital for credit risk.
+These models are used in part to assist in making both new and ongoing credit decisions, as well as portfolio management strategies, including authorizations and line management, collection practices and strategies, determination of the allowance for loan and lease losses and allocated capital for credit risk.